raje-sh/raje-sh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Rakuten Group Inc, Japan.
+- 🔭 I’m currently working at HCLTech, Japan.

 - My favourite quote "If you want to shine like the sun, first you have to burn like one"